-This lesson is designed to alternate between the teacher posing problems by assembling groups of Cuisenaire rods physically and saying their value, and students solving the question on their own, and writing up their solutions.
+This lesson is designed to alternate between the teacher posing problems by assembling groups of Number Rods physically and saying their value, and students solving the question on their own, and writing up their solutions.
 Give students time as needed -at least a minute or two for the early problems, and more as they get harder.

 Problem 1.
-If you've used these before, you may be used to the white Cuisenaire rod being worth 1, the red being worth 2, since it's as long as two whites, and so on.
-But for now, let's try something different and say the red Cuisenaire rod is worth 10.
-What are the other Cuisenaire rod worth?
+If you've used these before, you may be used to the turquoise Number Rod being worth 1, the orange being worth 2, since it's as long as two turquoises, and so on.
+But for now, let's try something different and say the orange Number Rod is worth 10.
+What are the other Number Rods worth?

-Note: You can pose problems with almost no words by placing/drawing/projecting the Cuisenaire rods on a white board, and writing the numbers underneath or beside them.
+Note: You can pose problems with almost no words by placing/drawing/projecting the Number Rods on a white board, and writing the numbers underneath or beside them.

 If student haven't thought through this kind of problem before, you can solve some examples.
-For example, the purple rod equals 2 red rods, or 2 tens.
-That means purple equals 20.
-Similarly dark green would equal 30.
-Since light green is half of the dark green, it must also be half of 30; so light green is 15.
+For example, the red (4cm) rod equals 2 orange (2cm) rods, or 2 tens.
+That means red equals 20.
+Similarly pink (6cm) would equal 30.
+Since dark green (3cm) is half of the pink, it must also be half of 30; so dark green is 15.
 And so on.
 Students should get the idea quickly enough.

-Once students have found what all the rods are worth, you can ask them to prove how they know that the blue rod is 45, say.
+Once students have found what all the rods are worth, you can ask them to prove how they know that the light green rod is 45.
 There are many ways to prove it using what you know about the smaller.
-For example, the blue rod is 4 reds (i.e., 4 tens) plus 1 white (1 five).
-That's 45.
-It's also a yellow plus a purple, which is 25 + 20 = 45.
-It's also one white less than an orange rod, which gives 50 - 5 = 45.
+For example, the light green rod is 4 oranges (2cm each) plus 1 turquoise (1cm).
+That's 410 + 5 = 45.
+It's also a blue (5cm) plus a red (4cm) which is 25 + 20 = 45.
+It's also one turquoise (1cm) less than an gray (10cm) rod, which gives 50 - 5 = 45.
 And so on.

 Problem 2.
-If purple equals 32, what are the other rods?
+If red (4cm) equals 32, what are the other rods?